AshLaw96/kuwait-travel-website/TESTING.md

 ## Responsiveness

-The minimum requirement is for the following 3 tests:
-- Mobile
-- Tablet
-- Desktop

 I've tested my deployed project on multiple devices to check for responsiveness issues.

 | Device | Home | Gallery | Form | 404 | Notes |